TrilonIO/aspnetcore-Vue-starter/content/README.md

  * Restore Node dependencies by running `npm install`

 ## Start the application:
+You have two choices when it come at how your preffer to run it.
+You can either use the command line or the build-in run command.

 ### 1. Using the command line
 Run the application using `dotnet run` or `npm run dev`